+This can make it harder for your heart to pump blood throughout the body.
+The added stress on your heart may lead to complications.
 Further evidence shows that the saturated fat in coconut oil lowers cholesterol and triglyceride counts.
 In other words, not all LDL cholesterol is bad for you and lowering your LDL cholesterol may actually increase your risk of heart disease.
-There is also no evidence to support that saturated fat increases the risk of stroke either (4, 5, 6).
+There is also no evidence to support that saturated fat increases the risk of stroke, either (7, 8, 9).

-On the other hand, research supports a high fat and low carbohydrate diet for optimal heart health because it reduces the size of LDL cholesterol, making them less likely to accumulate to your arteries and block blood flow.
-Diets that are high in carbohydrates and low in fat increase the risk of metabolic syndrome, which puts you at a higher risk for cardiovascular disease (7).
+On the other hand, research supports a high-fat and low-carbohydrate diet for optimal heart health because it reduces the size of LDL cholesterol, making them less likely to accumulate to your arteries and block blood flow.
+Diets that are high in carbohydrates and low in fat increase the risk of metabolic syndrome, which puts you at a higher risk for cardiovascular disease (10).

 What Are Medium-Chain Fatty Acids And How Are They Different From Other Fats?

-The type of fats that the American Heart Association recommended in their report are all wrong.
-In place of coconut oil, the report recommends eating vegetable oils such as canola and other processed types that have been linked to cancer, inflammation, and other diseases.
-Replacing coconut oil with vegetable oil is not a good idea because of its effect on the body.
+The types of fats that the American Heart Association recommends eating in their report are all wrong.
+In place of coconut oil, the report recommends eating vegetable oils, such as canola and soybean oil.
+These oils contain trans fats and omega 6 fatty acids, which have been linked to cardiovascular risk factors (11).
+Replacing coconut oil with vegetable oil is not a good idea because it increases inflammation in the body.
+This can increase your risk of many chronic inflammatory diseases.

 Coconut oil contains medium-chain fatty acids, which are processed in the body much differently than the long-chain fatty acids in vegetable oils, such as soybean and cottonseed oils.
 They consist of a fatty acid chain that is much shorter than long-chain fatty acids, making them easier to break down.

-Unlike long-chain fatty acids, medium chain fatty acids are sent straight to the liver where they are immediately processed for energy use and not stored as fat which is why MCT is one of the best fats for keto diet.
+Unlike long-chain fatty acids, medium-chain fatty acids are sent straight to the liver where they are immediately processed for energy use and not stored as fat.
+This is why MCT is one of the best fats for keto diet.